February 2021

 Procedure

-After receiving out-of-state abuse and neglect background check results from the applicable state agency or the subject, CBCU staff review the documents to determine whether the results meet the following requirements:
+CBCU staff receive out-of-state abuse and neglect background check results from the applicable state agency, the subject or the operation.
+Within 10 business days, CBCU staff review the results to determine if the results meet the following requirements:

 - the documents have at least one of the following: